KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 Select "unhide" to have GRUB appear on boot.

 > View the [Rollback Guide](../Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rolling_back_system_updates.md) for more information.

+#### How do I open the on-screen keyboard?

+!!! attention

+    Steam must be running to access the keyboard.

+- By default it is bound to the <kbd>Steam</kbd> + <kbd>X</kbd> on the Steam Deck.
+- For other handhelds it may require turning on Desktop Controls and configuring it manually.
+  - After that it is usually a combination of <kbd>X</kbd> (or equivalent) + one of the specific buttons your handheld has and it may also not be configured for your device out of the box.

 #### Change physical keyboard layout for Steam Gaming Mode